-One of my major goals coming into office was to reduce the four year assessment backlog which consists of any property that has undergone new construction or changed ownership during one fiscal year and is re-assessed in another.
-Some key hires and a renewed focus have us well on our way to my goal of permanently clearing the backlog and preventing any further backlog accumulation.
+We continue to make progress in reducing the backlog which consists of any property that has undergone new construction or changed ownership during one fiscal year and is re-assessed in another.
+We have managed to reduce what was once a four-year backlog in half, and are on our way to my goal of permanently clearing it and preventing any further backlog accumulation.